 Research has found that dryer vents can emit 25 volatile organic compounds (VOCs) when both scented laundry detergent and dryer sheets are used, including seven VOCs classified as hazardous air pollutants.
 This is especially concerning when dryers don’t vent to the outside or are blocked, resulting in indoor air pollution.

 Whenever possible, forgo laundry sheets.
 To naturally scent your laundry, add a few drops of essential oil on a damp rag and throw it in the dryer with laundry.
-Use dryer balls (check out the recycled wool ones from EcoSisters) to reduce drying time, wrinkles and static, and make sure your dryer vent is venting properly to the outside.
+Use dryer balls to reduce drying time, wrinkles and static, and make sure your dryer vent is venting properly to the outside.

 The laundry room is commonly one of the most toxic rooms in the home.
 Although they make the clothes smell good, scented products can contain VOCs.
 In fact, the term “fragrance” can refer to a combination of several hundred laundry chemicals, including many that are hazardous.

-Surprisingly, many of the products that are labeled scent-free still contain such fragrances.
+Surprisingly, many of the products that are labeled “unscented” still contain such fragrances.
 Using homemade laundry detergent is a great solution, with optional essential oils to naturally scent your clothes.

 Laundry detergents are commonly derived from petrochemicals and have synthetic fragrances.
 Most detergent companies add optical brighteners to formulas to emit blue light, making whites appear whiter by actually tricking the eye.
 By design, optical brighteners stay in clothes after washing, which can cause skin irritation.
 Unfortunately, they decompose fairly slowly and can be toxic to marine life.
 Fabric softeners likewise are designed to remain in fabrics and do not fully rinse out, which means lingering chemicals are in contact with skin.